Hob-77/2D-Engine/README.md

 ## 2D Game Engine

-Custom game engine systems built from scratch in C++ with integrated level editor.
+Custom game engine systems built from scratch in C++ with imGui for integrated level editor.
 Using SDL3 for windowing, input handeling, and rendering.

 ### Technical Features
 - **Entity Component System (ECS)**